D3w4r/myradio/README.md

 * geopy
 * azure-cognitiveservices-speech
 * python-vlc
+* feedparser

-**Please note, that you need to use your own API keys for Azure TTS and OpenWeathermap**
+**Please note, that you need to use your own API keys for Azure TTS and OpenWeatherMap**